‘AGT’ Judge Mel B Divorces Stephen Belafonte To ‘Make Amends’

 A post shared by Mel B (@officialmelb) on

-The heartbreaking death of her father seemed to be the wakeup call for Mel B to “make amends” to her family and end the nine-year feud they had over her husband, Belfast Telegraph reported.
+The heartbreaking death of her father seemed to be the wake-up call for Mel B to “make amends” to her family and end the nine-year feud they had over her husband, Belfast Telegraph reported.
 A source from Britain’s Closer magazine via Belfast Telegraph also supported Mel’s decision in a statement.

 “Losing her dad has made Mel re-evaluate everything and she has said she doesn’t want to waste any more years missing out on family time.”